lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

     :alt: A screenshot of a Table Browser window.
 It shows the contents of Table 1, called TAP_1_dp02_dc02_catalogs.Object.

-    The Table Browser Window, showing the contents of the newly created table.
+    T**Figure 4:** he Table Browser Window, showing the contents of the newly created table.

 .. _DP0-2-TOPCAT-Beginner-Example-2: